kban3108-max/CPU-Simulator/README.md

 1. install the DLL
 2. put it in the same folder as your main file
-3. in your main file put these lines of code:
+3. in your main file put these lines of code: using CPU; // put this at the top of the file
 CPUIns CI = new CPUIns();
 CI.RUN();
 5. compile it alongside your main file using the flag '-r:./simplecpu.dll'